pyside/pyside2-setup/sources/shiboken2/doc/samplebinding.rst

         std::vector m_flavors;
     };

-Here is a summary of what the Universe library includes:
+Here is a summary of what the :code:`Universe` library includes:

-* The Icecream polymorphic type, which is intended to be overridden.
+* The :code:`Icecream` polymorphic type, which is intended to be overridden.
-* The getFlavor() method returns the flavor depending on the actual derived type.
+* The :code:`Icecream::getFlavor()` method returns the flavor depending on the actual derived type.
-* The Truck value type that contains owned pointers, hence the copy constructor.
+* The :code:`Truck` value type that contains pointers, hence the copy constructor.
-* Truck stores the Icecream objects in a vector, which can be modified via addIcecreamFlavor().
+* :code:`Truck` stores the :code:`Icecream` objects in a vector, which can be modified via :code:`Truck::addIcecreamFlavor()`.
-* The Truck’s arrival message can be customized using setArrivalMessage().
+* The :code:`Truck’s` arrival message can be customized using its :code:`setArrivalMessage()` method.
-* The deliver() method tells us if the ice cream delivery was successful.
+* The :code:`Truck::deliver()` method tells us if the ice cream delivery was successful.

 Shiboken typesystem
 ====================